-Although they comprise nearly a third of Colombia’s population, Afro-Columbians hold sway little in their country; yet, they’ve fought for social and economic justice in the face of continuous adversity.
+Although they comprise nearly a third of Colombia’s population, Afro-Colombians hold sway little in their country; yet, they’ve fought for social and economic justice in the face of continuous adversity.

 Their political mobilization fascinates Roosbelinda Cárdenas, assistant professor of anthropology and Latin American studies.
-Last spring, she was awarded a Woodrow Wilson Fellowship for Career Enhancement for Junior Scholars of Color, funding that’s enabled her to take leave this semester and work on her current book project, Raising Two Fists: Struggles for Black Citizenship in Multicultural Colombia.
+Last spring, she was awarded a Career Enhancement Junior Faculty Fellowship from the Woodrow Wilson Foundation, funding that’s enabled her to take leave this semester and work on her current book project, Raising Two Fists: Struggles for Black Citizenship in Multicultural Colombia.
 This fall, she’s based at New York University, where she’s affiliated with the Center for Latin American and Caribbean Studies as a visiting scholar.